MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 };
 ```

-### Stricter checking of 'extern "C"' functions.
+### Stricter checking of extern "C" functions

-If an 'extern "C"' function was declared in different namespaces, previous version of the Microsoft C++ compiler did not check whether the declarations were compatible.
+If an **extern "C"** function was declared in different namespaces, previous version of the Microsoft C++ compiler did not check whether the declarations were compatible.
 In Visual Studio 2019, version 16.3, the compiler performs such a check.
 In [/permissive-](../build/reference/permissive-standards-conformance.md) mode, the following code produces *C2371 : redefinition; different basic types* and *C2733 you cannot overload a function with C linkage*:

 ```cpp
 using BOOL = int;